19hours/sg-statutes/Acts/Banking Act.md

 (a) without reasonable excuse, fails to comply with any requirement under subsection (1); or

-(b) in purported compliance with any requirement under subsection (1), knowingly or recklessly furnishes any information or document that is false or misleading in a material particular,
+(b) in purported compliance with any requirement under subsection (1), furnishes any information knowing or reckless that the information is false or misleading in a material particular,

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $125,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine not exceeding $12,500 for every day or part thereof during which the offence continues after conviction.
+shall be guilty of an offence and shall be liable on conviction —

+(i) in the case of an individual, to a fine not exceeding $125,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine not exceeding $12,500 for every day or part of a day during which the offence continues after conviction; or

-[1/2007]
+(ii) in any other case, to a fine not exceeding $250,000 and, in the case of a continuing offence, to a further fine not exceeding $25,000 for every day or part of a day during which the offence continues after conviction.

+[Act 5 of 2016 wef 30/11/2018]

+(3) Where a person claims, before furnishing the Authority with any information that the person is required to furnish under subsection (1), that the information might tend to incriminate the person, the information is not admissible in evidence against the person in criminal proceedings other than proceedings under this section.

+[Act 5 of 2016 wef 30/11/2018]

 55O\.
 [Repealed by Act 10 of 2013 wef 18/04/2013]